berenddeboer/lambda-refarch-webapp/README.md

 Under `Mapping Templates`, set the "Content-Type" to `application/x-www-form-urlencoded`, and add [this mapping template](apigateway-mappingtemplate.txt).

 Step 3 – Visit the [Amazon Cognito dashboard](https://console.aws.amazon.com/cognito/home) and create a new identity pool that allows access to unauthenticated identities.
-Modify the policy document to allow read access to the aggregates DynamoDB table created by the AWS CloudFormation script above.
+Modify the policy document of the IAM Cognito unauthenticated role to allow read access to the aggregates DynamoDB table created by the AWS CloudFormation script above.
 This allows unauthenticated users to retrieve data from the vote aggregation table in DynamoDB.
 Amazon Cognito will provide sample code for the JavaScript platform.
 Note the value for identity pool ID; you'll need it in step 4.

 Step 4 – Copy the HTML, CSS, and JS files from this repo and into the static S3 bucket that was created to hold your dashboard.
 You'll need to open `refresh.js` and replace default values of `region` and `identity-pool-id` with your own values.